marvelousNinja/cloudfoundry_helios_guide/README.md

 So, you've decided to play with Helios and deploy your app to CloudFoundry.
 Good for you.
 Let's grab some toys and:
 *  Install & Setup PostgreSQL
-*  ... and Helios.
+*  ... and Helios
-* ... and CloudFoundry console.
+*  ... and CloudFoundry console

 But, just before we start, let's check our Ruby version.
 In your terminal:
 ```